 Beacon Compliance Overview

 - Effective training and education: Compliance training is a combination of classroom, one on one and computer based training.
-All new members of CHP's work force are trained usually by the first day of employment, but no later than within their first month.
-Thereafter compliance training is an annual event with the assignments based upon job associated responsibilities/risks, and the compliance Committee's review of the available training materials.
+All new members of CHP's work force are trained usually by the first day of employment, but no later than within their first week.
+Thereafter, compliance training is an annual event with the assignments based upon job associated responsibilities/risks, and the Compliance Committee's review of the available training materials.
 Successful training completion requires a minimum score and all work force are required to meet this standard.
-Additionally, Compliance training is also required for temporary staff, students and in some circumstances consultants.
+Compliance training is also required for temporary staff, students and in some circumstances consultants.

 - Effective lines of communication: In addition to office 'open door policy', standard e-mail, mail, and phone access there is also a hot line (850) 383-3566 available for anonymous communication to the Compliance office.
 The responsibility to report any violations of the Compliance policies is explained in the Beacon, as well as, the non-retaliation policy for good faith reporting of suspected violations.
-Annual Compliance surveys, Compliance evaluation inquires and exit Compliance statements are also communication tools used for Compliance.
+Annual Compliance surveys, Compliance evaluation inquires and exit Compliance statements are also communication tools used by the Compliance Officer.

-- Enforcement of Compliance standards: This is the responsibility of all CHP management as explained in the Beacon.
+- Enforcement of Compliance standards: Compliance standards enforcement are the responsibility of all CHP management as explained in the Beacon.
 Compliance with the Beacon Code of Conduct is expected of all members of the work force.
 Failure to comply would result in disciplinary action up to and including termination.

 - Procedures for prompt responses to offenses: CHP's Compliance program through the Beacon requires timely investigation of any reported violations and appropriate disciplinary action as referenced in the Beacon, Personnel handbook and Fraud, Waste and Abuse Awareness and Reporting Policy.

-- Fraud, Waste and Abuse detection, correction and prevention element for Compliance is reflected for CHP in the "Fraud, Waste and Abuse Awareness and Reporting Policy'"found on our intranet and internet pages, as well as, in the Beacon Compliance reference.
-This policy is a part of new workforce orientation during initial on-boarding at CHP.
-This concept is also a part of initial and annual computer based Compliance training for all staff, as well as discussed with the Fraud Awareness training provided by Blue Cross Blue Shields' Special Investigatiions Unit presentations.
-This policy is also communicated to our Network and downstream entities via various communications including remits, Network News and internet postings.
+- Fraud, Waste and Abuse detection, correction and prevention element for Compliance is reflected for CHP in the "Fraud, Waste and Abuse Awareness and Reporting Policy" found on our intranet public website in the Beacon Compliance reference.
+This policy is a part of workforce orientation during initial on-boarding at CHP.
+This concept is Fraud, Waste and Abuse concepts part of initial and annual computer based training for all staffi in addition to Fraud Awareness training provided by the Florida Blue Special Investigations Unit presentations.
+This FWA policy is also communicated to our Network and downstream entities via various communications including remits, Network News and internet postings and annual attestation requests.

 This summary is not intended to be all inclusive of the entire scope of Capital Health Plan's Compliance program, but is designed to present a high level overview of the Compliance elements currently in place.